-For general questions or to set up a financial counseling session, contact the Farm Information Line.
-You'll get reliable, research-based answers from Extension agriculture and natural resources experts.
-It is a statewide service backed by a network of local educators, so you'll get information to meet your needs.
+Contact the Farm Information Line for reliable, research-based answers from Extension agriculture and natural resources experts.
+This is a statewide service backed by a network of local educators, so you'll get information to meet your needs.

 Anytime: Email us at email@example.com.